 Israel is likened to a vine (Ps.
 80:8-13).

-Symbol: A material object used to illustrate spiritual truth
+Symbol or type: A material object used to illustrate spiritual truth

 Prime examples are the tabernacle and its articles (e.g., the gate into the court, the altar of sacrifice, the laver of washing, the candlestick, the table of shewbread, the incense altar, the mercy seat, the ark of the covenant).